codewithsom/Summer-Internship-2022/Day-6/Assignment-3/JavaScript Quiz (Basic Level-3).md

 ### 3. Do you think JavaScript is the language of the future ?

-   * Yes.
-I do think JS is the language of the future.
-   * Currently, there are a lot of weird behaviours of JavaScript that cannot be explained.
-   * Due to them, JS has been tagged with an infamous saying :- _"There are a lot of ways to shoot yourself in the foot with JavaScript"_
-   * But if these issues are fixed, then surely due to the flexibility of JS, it can become the language of the future.
+* JavaScript is the main powerhouse behind the rapidly evolving Internet.
+It is the present and will be the future.
+The rampant development of the high-level programming language asserts to the fact of JavaScript is the future.